googleforgames/agones/install/README.md

 ### Creating and assigning Public IPs to Nodes

 Nodes in AKS don't get a Public IP by default.
-To assign a Public IP to a Node, find the Resource Group where the AKS resources are installerd on the [portal](https://portal.azure.com) (it should have a name like `MC_resourceGroupName_AKSName_westeurope`).
+To assign a Public IP to a Node, find the Resource Group where the AKS resources are installed on the [portal](https://portal.azure.com) (it should have a name like `MC_resourceGroupName_AKSName_westeurope`).
 Then, you can follow the instructions [here](https://blogs.technet.microsoft.com/srinathv/2018/02/07/how-to-add-a-public-ip-address-to-azure-vm-for-vm-failed-over-using-asr/) to create a new Public IP and assign it to the Node/VM.
 For more information on Public IPs for VM NICs, see [this document](https://docs.microsoft.com/azure/virtual-network/virtual-network-network-interface-addresses).
+If you are looking for an automated way to create and assign Public IPs for your AKS Nodes, check [this project](https://github.com/dgkanatsios/AksNodePublicIPController).

 Continue to [Installing Agones](#installing-agones).